-SMEs.
-Realistically, however, this would only make a difference for a minority of larger SMEs, given the idiosyncratic nature of SME credit risk and the cost of documenting securitisation.
-Beyond securitisation, service innovators that do not have tangible collateral to pledge need access to highrisk forms of credit such as mezzanine and high-yield debt, which are typically not offered by traditional banking16.
+avenue to improve funding for SMEs.
+Realistically, however, this would only make a difference for a minority of larger SMEs, given the idiosyncratic nature of SME credit risk and the cost of documenting securitization.
+Beyond securitization, service innovators that do not have tangible collateral to pledge need access to high-risk forms of credit such as mezzanine and high-yield debt, which are typically not offered by traditional banking.